Published On: Feb 02 2012 10:49:10 AM CSTUpdated On: Jul 23 2015 12:09:59 PM CDT

 What exactly is an IPO and what does it means for the company?
-The Economic Times helps explain this complex process as Virgin America files for its initial public stock offering.
+The Economic Times helps explain this complex process as Ferrari prepares for its initial public stock offering.

 What is an IPO?
 Initial public offering (IPO) is an offering of stock or shares to the general public by a company which wants to raise capital for the first time.